Advanced Assessment Question: Drawing

 Example:

-💡 Tip from the Otus Team: This question type is great if you'd like students to show their work!
+💡 Tip: This question type is great if you'd like students to show their work!

 Build the Question